 Take it to the next level?
 We offer an intensive Waterski/Wakeboard Camp – check out the details by clicking below.

-Waterskiing on beautiful Bantam lake is offered almost daily.
+Waterskiing on beautiful Bantam Lake is 5 to 6 days a week.
 Your camper will receive instruction in all skill levels of our program depending on their current ability.
 We look after all levels, whether they are a beginner, or if they are trying out something a little more advanced… trick skiing, slalom and even barefoot!
 We are stoked to shred Bantam Lake with you.
 And don’t worry if you have never tried before, we’ve got a training boom and we’ll have you on your feet in no time.

 Our newest activity at Awosting is quickly becoming one of our most popular!
 Campers learn to work with their team to reach a goal, as they duck in and out of barriers.